gbif/hp-bison/_posts/2023-12-21-GBIF-US-new-staff-Kyla.md

 preTitle: January 1, 2024
 ---

 Some changes are happening on the GBIF-US staff!
-[Kyla Richards](https://oceanexpert.org/expert/62150) is the best.
-She is part of *SAS-USGS*.
-She is _very cool_!
-Here is a `code block`
+[Kyla Richards](https://www.usgs.gov/staff-profiles/kyla-richards#science) has joined us as node staff for GBIF-US.
+Kyla a physical scientist for the U.S. Geological Survey in the Science Analytics and Sythesis program and is excited to work with GBIF-US in this collaboration to continue advancing open science.